tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 	        pages = Page.objects.filter(category=category).order_by('-views')
 	        return render(request, 'rango/page_listing.html', {'pages': pages})

 This sample class-based view complies with all requirements -- it only allows those who are logged in to add a page, and it expects input from the client with key names as per the JQuery AJAX call we implemented previously.
 While error handling is very rudimentary (look at the `except` blocks), it does at least catch basic error cases.
-Passing all of these, the code then creates (or gets, if it already exists), a page with the details passed, obtains a list of all the pages associated with the given category, and calls `render` with a new `page_listing.html` template.
+Passing all of these, the code then creates (or gets, if it already exists), a page with the details passed, obtains a list of all the pages associated with the given category and calls `render()` with a new `page_listing.html` template.

 Within this new `rango/page_listing.html` template, we simply copy and paste the markup and template code within Rango's `category.html` template that dealt with listing pages.